 Here are some of our ideas:

 - Use scotch tape to make a line on a floor.
 Practice beam walk.
-First walk forward carefully putting one foot in front of the other on the tape.
-Then move sideways along ‘the beam,” and finally backwards.
+First, walk forward carefully putting one foot in front of the other on the tape.
+Then move sideways along ‘the beam,” and finally backward.

 - Jump to each side of “a beam” in quick succession.

-- Practice kicks: as they walk, they can bring one foot up to the knee and kick out.
+- Kick-Walk: as they walk, they can bring one foot up to the knee and kick out.
 Switch.

 - At the end of the beam, they can hop off and throw their hands up in the “ta-da” position.